 You will have three exams.
 You need to work on your own efforts.
-There will be also an optional make-up exam at the end of the semester for the students who want to improve the grade.
-The score of the make-up exam can be used to replace the previous exam.
+There will be also an optional makeup exam at the end of the semester for the students who want to improve the grade.
+The score of the makeup exam can be used to replace the previous exam.
 The lowest score of the exam will be withdrawn.
 The exam dates are indicated in the course calendar and announced in Canvas.
 Exams and quizzes most likely will be a mixture of multiple-choice questions, short essay questions, and quantitative problems.

-If you missed the first or second exam, you will be automatically required to take the make-up exam.
-Unless for some reasons, you miss all the exams for serious illness or emergency, you can request for an additional exam.
-For an illness, you should let me know in advance with a doctor's note.
+If you missed an exam due to an illness, you should let me know with a doctor's note.
 For emergency, you will need to present relevant documentation, which must be approved by the Dean of Students and Campus Life.